n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookgraph.md

 # Facebook Graph API credentials

-You can use these credentials to authenticate the following nodes with Facebook.
+You can use these credentials to authenticate the following nodes:

 - [Facebook Graph API](/integrations/builtin/app-nodes/n8n-nodes-base.facebookgraphapi/)